wieringen/grunt-openports/README.md

 What?
 --------------------------------------
 grunt-openports is a wrapper around openport that finds a open port in a given range.
 When a open port is found it will be set to the grunt config keys specified.
 You can use this in combination with grunt watch livereload to always have a unique port for example.
+This plugin is inspired by the grunt-opentport plugin.
+I decided to create my own because I didn't like the syntax.

 How?
 --------------------------------------